hashicorp/packer/website/source/docs/builders/azure-setup.html.md

 > Device login mode is enabled by not setting client\_id and client\_secret.

-> Device login mode is for the Public and US Gov clouds only, and Linux VMs only.
+> Device login mode is for the Public and US Gov clouds only.

 The device login flow asks that you open a web browser, navigate to <http://aka.ms/devicelogin>, and input the supplied code.
 This authorizes the Packer for Azure application to act on your behalf.
 An OAuth token will be created, and stored